lsst-sqre/sqr-006/index.rst

 ``kind``
    ``master``, ``branch`` or ``eups_tag``.

-``name``
+``slug``
-   URL-safe name of this version; also the directory where the documentation is stored inside the bucket.
+   URL-safe name of this version (the version slug).
+This is used as the directory where the documentation is stored inside the bucket.

 ``date_created``
    Date when this version of the documentation was first published.